SM 32x500 [2xM8] / N52 - magnetic roller

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets are risky, if swallowed, which is crucial in the aspect of protecting young children.
-Additionally, small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.
+- Health risk arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
+Additionally, tiny parts of these devices are able to hinder the diagnostic process when they are in the body.

 Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.